-- The process for assessing and remedying a product during the period of an Extended Warranty is the same as the Standard Warranty process described HERE.
+- The process for assessing and remedying a product during the period of an Extended Warranty is the same as the standard warranty process

 Pricing and Review of Extended Warranties and EW Services

-- EW's are based on standard list pricing at the time of purchase, as published in Alloy's current Price List.
-Any discounts applied to the sale of the product itself will not be passed on to the calculation of the cost of an Extended Warranty for that product.
+- EW's are based on standard list pricing at the time of purchase, as published in Alloy's current Price Lists.
+Any discounts applied to the sale of the product itself will not be passed on to the calculation of the cost of an Extended Warranty for that product